 Thus, at bee smart city, we believe that collective intelligence is the key success factor for smart cities, representing a new paradigm in the development of smarter cities and intelligent communities:

-BE(E)ING SMART BUILDS ON THE HUMAN CAPACITY AS A SUM OF INDIVIDUAL ACTORS (BEES) IN A COMMUNITY (THE BEEHIVE) THAT ENABLES THE CREATION AND ADOPTION OF SOLUTIONS, LEADING TO AN EFFICIENT TRANSFORMATION OF THE COMMUNITY BY A STRONG SMART CITY SOLUTIONS ECOSYSTEM.
+BEING SMART BUILDS ON THE HUMAN CAPACITY AS A SUM OF INDIVIDUAL ACTORS IN A COMMUNITY THAT ENABLES THE CREATION AND ADOPTION OF SOLUTIONS, LEADING TO AN EFFICIENT TRANSFORMATION OF THE COMMUNITY BY A STRONG SMART CITY SOLUTIONS ECOSYSTEM.

 Taking the three generations of smart cities into account, the journey towards becoming a smart city or intelligent community is not primarily driven by a technology partnership with one big player or a government-led top-down master plan.
 It is rather the sum of intelligent initiatives and solutions that are co-created/developed and implemented by many different private and public actors throughout the city and across different strategic fields of action.